kristofzerbe/kiko.io/source/_dynamic/tiny-tools.md

   name: Chess
 ---

 Almost every day, while reading news and social media posts, I stumble across small **web tools** that can make developer life immensely easier.
-In order not to lose sight of them, I have created a collection in Trello, which are automatically listed here.
+In order not to lose sight of them, I collect them in Obsidian and automatically generate this list out of it.

 ---